 In the early hours of February 2014, the original Hamshire-Fannett community school burned down.
 The District immediately contacted IBI Group to assist in a roadmap to a replacement facility.
 After the passage of a bond measure in November 2014, IBI Group teamed with District administrators and community advisors to design a modern facility with exteriors such as ashlar limestone, standing seam metal roofing and heavy timber-framed porches that reflect the local ranching and farming history.

-The new facility is a 1-story, 90,000 SF building for an optimum 688 students and will serve early childhood through the 3rd grade.
-The school features a new Cafetorium to replace the original auditorium lost in the fire.
+The new facility is a one-story, 90,000 SF building for an optimum 688 students and will serve early childhood through the 3rd grade.
+The school features a new cafetorium to replace the original auditorium lost in the fire.
 The academic areas are organized into grade level pods, while each pod is a self-contained community built around an open flex space.
 The facility has the latest instructional technology such as interactive projectors, Wi-Fi and digital security and communications.
-In addition to exceptional spatial planning and interior design, the firm is also assisting in providing furniture throughout the new facility.
+In addition to exceptional spatial planning and interior design, the firm also assisted in providing furniture throughout the new facility.